-The next day (day 2) you need to reach Ghangaria, the base camp to visit Valley of Flowers.
+The next day (day 2) you need to reach Ghangaria, the base camp to visit the valley.
 You are having four options from Govindgaht to Ghangaria viz.
 Trek, Pony, Porter (They can carry you on their back in a basket if you weigh up to 50-60 kilograms) and Helicopter.
 You can use any of them.
 If you are not a professional trekker, We recommend you to conserve your energy for the next day.
-As next day you will be going to Valley of flowers.
+As next day you will be going to the valley.
 For full detailed tour program for trip, kindly visit our Valley of flowers trek page.
 Here detailed itinerary is given.

-The next day (day 3) you will be going to Valley of Flowers.
+The next day (day 3) you will be going to the valley.
 Here you need to trek on your own and no pony or helicopter service is available.
 Although, if you are not physically fit for trek you may hire porter/porters.
 Generally four porters can carry one person.
-Overnight stay is not allowed in Valley of Flowers, you need to be back by five in the evening and the Valley of Flowers opens at seven in the morning.
+Overnight stay is not allowed in the valley, you need to be back by five in the evening and the Valley of Flowers opens at seven in the morning.
 Do not waste time in clicking photographs too much as should reach at least up to Pushpawati River bed.
-And that point is seven kilometers from the entry gate of Valley of flowers.
+And that point is seven kilometers from the entry gate.
 Means you need to trek for 14 kilometers in total.
-We recommend you to have one extra day for Valley of Flowers as many times it rains and you require an extra day to have a good view of Valley of Flowers.
+We recommend you to have one extra day for the valley as many times it rains and you require an extra day to have a good views.

 To know more about packages of this year, please check our valley of flowers trekking packages page.